Absence of local conserved quantity in the Heisenberg model with next-nearest-neighbor interaction: Introduction

 In \sref{XYZh}, we review the proof of the absence of local conserved quantity in the XYZ chain with Z magnetic field.
 Since some of its proof idea is directly extended to our main result in \sref{NNN}, we explain this proof in a pedagogical and systematic way.
+In \sref{k=3demo}, we treat the simplest case as a simple demonstration and show that all the remaining coefficients are zero.
 In \sref{XYZh-step1}, we restrict a possible form of nonzero coefficients.
-In \sref{symbol2} we introduce several symbols, and using them, in \sref{XYZh-step2} we demonstrate that all the remaining coefficients have zero coefficient, which completes our proof.
+In \sref{symbol2} we introduce several symbols, and using them, in \sref{XYZh-step2} we demonstrate that all the remaining coefficients are zero, which completes our proof.

 \sref{NNN} is our main part, where we prove the absence of local conserved quantity in the Heisenberg chain with next-nearest-neighbor interaction.
 In \sref{NNN-step1} and \sref{NNN-step2}, we restrict a possible form of nonzero coefficients, along with a similar line to \sref{XYZh-step1}.
 In \sref{NNN-step3}, with using symbols introduced in \sref{symbol2}, we demonstrate that all the remaining coefficients have zero coefficients, which completes our proof.
-We slightly extend our result in \sref{extend-NNN}, with which the Shastry-Sutherland model is covered.
+We slightly extend our result in \sref{extend-NNN}, with which the Shastry-Sutherland model (a Heisenberg-type quantum chain model, not the famous two-dimensional model) is covered.